 To View the San Joaquin Anglican please click on the sections below.
 To download or print the San Joaquin Anglican Please click the icon to the right --->

-The Bishop's Corner
+The Bishop's Corner - Alleluia!
+Christ is risen!

 The Right Reverend Eric Vawter Menees

 With these words we opened our Easter celebrations and will continue to do so throughout the Season of Easter.
 That opening acclamation really says is all.
 Alleluia literally means “Praise God.”
 Christ is risen refers to Jesus’ Resurrection from the Dead that first Easter Sunday!
 So, we might also say – “Praise God Jesus has risen from the dead!”